All I wanted was to sleep, but fear kept me awake.

 - Repeat the whole process until your mind finally surrenders.

 Maybe you will find the process not so straightforward when you get to implement it.
 Maybe you will have difficulties relaxing your muscles.
 Maybe you even find it funny.
 Yet, believe me, the process works.
-You need to give it an honest effort and have faith it will work.
+You need to make an honest effort and have faith it will work.
 Eventually, it will help you fall asleep fast.

-As they say, “practice makes perfect.”
+As they say, “Practice makes perfect.”

 Jennifer R. Heller is a sleeping products expert and merchandise tester.
 She handles the daily operations at Sleeping Park.
 She reports, writes, and edits sleep health and sleep industry news.
 She’ll be found reading or traveling when she gets leisure time.

 Some links are affiliate links for which we receive a commission if you click on one of those links and make a purchase.